Want to improve your fitness? Probably time to cut back on sugar.

 We often think of doing one or the other (diet or exercise) to improve our health but it looks like they go hand in hand especially for those looking to improve aerobic performance.
 Your lifestyle plays a large role in your overall fitness and more importantly your health.

-So if you feel as if you are doing everything correct while working out but seeing less gains, it is time to take a look at your diet and make adjustments!
+So if you feel as if you are doing everything correctly while working out but seeing less gains, it is time to take a look at your diet and make adjustments!
 Learn more about what proper nutrition can do for you with Absolute Nutrition Coaching.